JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Emission-Line Profiles

 \subsection{Line-fitting Procedure}

-We fit all nebular lines simultaneously, with wavelength regions chosen to include overlapping lines, following our previous work \citep{Kwok2023, Kwok2024, Kwok2025}.
-Line ratios for a given ion are fixed by a model line list, here calculated from the N100 delayed detonation (N100\_ddt) model \citep{Seitenzahl2013} at 165~days post-explosion in a manner similar to that of \citet{Blondin2023} and \citet{Kwok2025} (see \autoref{sec:model}).
-If multiple transitions from the same ion fall within a region, they share the same kinematic parameters (offset, width, shape), while relative strengths between ions are free.
+We model the nebular spectra using the fitting approach from \citet{Kwok2023, Kwok2024, Kwok2025} in which blended spectral lines are fit simultaneously.
+We choose wavelength intervals for our fits that encompass all relevant overlapping transitions (e.g., 6.4--7.8\um\ for [\ion{Ni}{2}]\,6.64\um, [\ion{Ar}{2}]\,6.98\um, and [\ion{Ni}{3}]\,7.35\um\ in \autoref{fig:Ar_fits}).
+If multiple transitions of the same ion fall within the specified spectral window, they are required to share the same kinematic parameters (velocity offset, width, and profile shape), while their relative line strengths are fixed according to a model line list computed from the N100 DDT model \citep{Seitenzahl2013} at 165~days post-explosion (see \autoref{sec:model}).
+The overall normalization of each ion is free.
+Thus, the fits determine the velocity centroid, characteristic width, and relative flux contribution of individual lines.

-Different ions are allowed different functional forms to capture observed profiles.
-For example, [\ion{Ar}{2}] and [\ion{Ar}{3}] are fit with a slanted flat-top plus Gaussian wings, [\ion{Co}{3}] with a Gaussian, and [\ion{Ni}{2}] and [\ion{Ni}{3}] with a Lorentzian $+$ super-Gaussian, described below.
+Different ions are described by functional forms chosen to reproduce their observed profile shapes.
+Specifically, [\ion{Ar}{2}] and [\ion{Ar}{3}] are modeled with a slanted flat-top plus Gaussian wings, [\ion{Co}{2}] and [\ion{Co}{3}] with a Gaussian, and [\ion{Ni}{2}], [\ion{Ni}{3}], and [\ion{Ni}{4}] with a Lorentzian plus super-Gaussian (described below).
+All velocities are measured relative to the adopted heliocentric systemic velocity of the host galaxy, and \textit{JWST} transitions are fit using vacuum rest wavelengths.